JaekelEDV/jaekeledv/README.md

-# Oliver Jäkel - Sysadmin - MCT - Learner + Teacher
+# Oliver Jäkel - Sysadmin - Securing all the Stuff

 Hi,
 I'm Oliver Jäkel.
 I work in IT for about 25 years.